 Three types of tyrosinemia occur:

-Another type is transient tyrosinemia, which occurs in about 10% of newborns with temporarily elevated levels of tyrosine in the blood plasma.
-The cause of transient tyrosinemia is not genetic.
-The cause of this type is Vitamin C deficiency or problems with liver enzymes due to premature birth.
-It is also diagnosed by blood test, urine test and liver biopsy.
-The dietary restriction of phenylalanine- and tyrosine is helpful to manage the diseases.
+Another type is transient tyrosinemia, which occurs in approximately 10% of newborns who exhibit temporarily elevated levels of plasma tyrosine.
+The cause of transient tyrosinemia is not genetic; it is due to a vitamin C deficiency or problems with liver enzymes due to premature birth.
+Transient tyrosinemia can be diagnosed by a blood test, urine test, and liver biopsy.
+The dietary restriction of phenylalanine and tyrosine is helpful in disease management.